jliu69a/myExp5/my_readme_status.txt

 //

-currently it is at the version 8, and it should be branched off to be develop.  it will be a clean start.
+currently it is at the version 8, and will be branched off to be develop.  it is a clean start.

-the original develop can be branched off as a backup.
+the original develop can be branched off as a backup, as:

-after that, it will be like: "dev_8" -> "develop" -> "dev_11".
+dev_8
+dev_11